Ah, the holidays. A time for family gatherings and living out family dynamics.

 It isn't always easy, but sticking with a positive attitude can go along way – especially with family.

-As it was best said by former American baseball player Wade Boggs, "A positive attitude causes a chain reaction of positive thoughts, events and outcomes.
+As it was best said by Hall of Fame baseball player Wade Boggs, "A positive attitude causes a chain reaction of positive thoughts, events, and outcomes.
 It is a catalyst and it sparks extraordinary results."